 Pink Salmon average 3-5 pounds with larger fish to 6-plus pounds.
 Due to a two-year life cycle, their most prolific runs occur on even-numbered years.
 Pink salmon or humpy salmon as they are sometimes called, are aggressive strikers that can be caught on light spinning or fly fishing tackle in large numbers.
 It’s not unusual to catch 50-100 five-pound fish for a day’s effort.
 Best season for pink salmon fishing: late July through late August.

 Silver Salmon average 7-9 pounds with larger fish to 15-plus pounds.
+Fishing for silvers in Alaska is pure excitement.
+Once you’ve set the hook, hold on and get ready for a wild ride.
 They run in shallow water, hold in large groups and readily take the proper fly or lure.
 Silver salmon run strong and leap high in the air when hooked.
 Best season for silver salmon fishing: late July through late September.
-Silver salmon fishing in September is catch and release only.

 Keeping salmon and taking them home

-The keeping of salmon is encouraged for those fishing June, July and August who desire to do so subject to State of Alaska daily and total possession limits.
-Silver salmon fishing in September is catch and release only.
+The keeping of salmon is encouraged for those who desire to do so subject to State of Alaska daily and total possession limits.

 While not mandatory we do encourage catch and release of female salmon for conservation reasons and the fact that the male salmon have better quality meat and a higher yield of meat per pound.
 Your guide will assist with identification and the harvest of the best quality salmon.